moj-analytical-services/splink_graph/README.md

 - [x] cluster modularity based on partitions created by edge-betweenness
 - [ ] cluster modularity based on partitions created by spectral cut
 - [x] cluster modularity based on partitions created by label propagation
-- [ ] node-embeddings of subgraphs/clusters
+- [ ] later down the line : shallow embeddings of subgraphs/clusters

 For upcoming functionality further down the line please consult the `TODO.md` file